OmAlKml/OmAlKml/README.md

 🌱 I’m currently learning Java, Dart, Python, Flutter, OOP, Git, design patterms, and more.

-💞️ I’m looking to collaborate on professional projects
+💞️ I’m looking to collaborate on professional projects.

 <!---
 OmarAliKml/OmarAliKml is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.